Guardrail

 - A deploy record for the relevant release.

-Weak observations usually come from missing graph data, no deploy context, too little traffic, or generic value route configuration.
+Weak flags usually come from missing graph data, no deploy context, or too little traffic.

 How to review one